emdgroup-liquid/liquid/src/liquid/components/ld-notification/readme.md

 ## Notification timeout

-While notifications with type `'alert'` do not time out, notifications of type `'info'` and `'warn'` have a default timeout of **six seconds** after which they disappear automatically.
-You can customize this timeout by attaching a timeout value of your choice to the appropriate property on the event detail object:
+While notifications with type `'alert'` do not time out by default, notifications of type `'info'` and `'warn'` have a default timeout of **six seconds** after which they disappear automatically.
+You can customize the timeout for each notification type by attaching a timeout value of your choice to the appropriate property on the event detail object:

 ```js
 dispatchEvent(new CustomEvent('ldNotificationAdd', {